Top March Events around the DMV & WV

 Fairfax High School, Fairfax, VA

 What started out in 1987 as a very small show has grown to become a premium arts and crafts festival.
-Artisans from all over the United States, including many local artists, are participating in this year’s show and offer you so many wonderful holiday gift choices.
+Artisans from all over the United States, including many local artists, are participating in this year’s show and we are delighted to be able to offer so many wonderful, holiday gift choices.
+Click here for an Event Map.

 $5 – Daily Admission Pass | $8 – Two-day Admission Pass | Free – 18 and Under